Priesemann-Group/mrestimator/README.md

 # Mr. Estimator

-Welcomme to the Toolbox for the Multistep Regression Estimator ("Mister Estimator")
+Welcome to the Toolbox for the Multistep Regression Estimator ("Mister Estimator").

+**This is work in progress!**
+If you find bugs, encounter unexpected behaviour or want to comment, please let us know or open an issue.
+Any input is greatly appreciated.

 - [Documentation](https://mrestimator.readthedocs.io/en/latest/)
 - [Getting Started](https://mrestimator.readthedocs.io/en/latest/doc/gettingstarted.html)